Use these travel credit cards to plan a post-pandemic trip in 2021

 American Express Gold: Best pandemic travel card

-Why it’s great in one sentence: The American Express Gold card earns tons of valuable Amex travel points on practically all the food-related purchases you’re making while you’re not traveling, and the credits available on the card in 2021 more than offset its annual fee.
+Why it’s great in one sentence: The American Express Gold card earns tons of valuable Amex travel points on practically all the food-related purchases you’re making while you’re not traveling, and the credits available on the card nearly offset its annual fee.

 This card is right for: People who can utilize all of the card’s various credits and who are currently spending significant money at restaurants, on food delivery services or at US supermarkets while they’re not on the road.